 The Dean lab are exploiting our understanding of the regulatory hierarchy controlling the floral transition to identify allelic variation in Brassica that can be used to breed new varieties that can cope with a changing climate.

-This is a project headed by Dr Judith Irwin.
+This is a project which was led by Dr Judith Irwin (retired).
 The primary focus has been on purple sprouting broccoli.

 - They have identified QTL for variation in crop maturity under controlled and field vernalization conditions